Piramalai Kallar

 Piramalai Kallars is a sub-caste of the Kallars and thus are part of the Mukkulathor community that also includes the Maravar and Agamudayar castes.
-They belong to Other Backward class/Denotified class in Tamil Nadu.
+They are listed as an Other Backward Class and Denotified Class in Tamil Nadu.

 History

 Copper plate inscriptions dated 1645, 1652, 1655 and 1656 are the most important artefacts about the Piramalai Kallars.
 According to these, during the period of Thirumalai Nayak, members of the community were appointed as guards ("kavalkarars") of villages.
 The Piramalai Kallar group responsible for a village had to compensate for any theft in that village.

 Piramalai Kallar local chieftains, such as Tirumal Pinna Thevar, also performed judicial duties by organising panchayats.
 This is described in the 1655 inscription.

 With a separate system of judiciary and policing, they refused to accede to British rule.
 In 1767, around 5000 Kallars were killed by British forces near Melur in a single day when they refused to pay tax.

 With the introduction of British rule and the fall of the Nayak dynasty, the Piramalai Kallars began to lose their work as guards.
 They participated in the South Indian Rebellion of 1800-1801 that resulted in Madurai and the adjoining regions coming under the British rule.
 When the rebellious Kallars refused to pay tax, the British abolished the kavalkarar system.